dmonay/okra/README.md

 ## Tests and Benchmarks

-*NOTE*: no tests as of yet.
+*NOTE*: No tests as of yet.
 To be added.

 To run tests, run